msssk/dgrid/CONTRIBUTING.md

 ## 1. Fork the Repository

-When logged into your GitHub account, and you are viewing one of the main repositories, you will see the *Fork* button.
+When logged into your GitHub account, and you are viewing the dgrid repository, you will see the *Fork* button.
-Clicking this button will show you which repositories your can fork to.
+Clicking this button will show you which organizations you can fork to.
 Choose your own account.
 Once the process finishes, you will have your own repository that is "forked" from the GitHub one.

 Forking is a GitHub term and not a git term.
 Git is a wholly distributed source control system and simply worries